ekonbenefits/FSharp.Interop.NullOptAble/README.md

 This project creates an `option { }` computational expression and `chooseSeq { }` computational expression that allows binding `'T option`/`'T Nullable`/`'T:null` and either returns an option or a sequence respectively.

+With `chooseSeq` if you `yield!` a sequence it will be flatten/collect it.
+If you want a sequence of sequences use `let! s = nullPossibleSequence;; yield s` or `yield!
+Some notNullSeq`